JaddotWuzHere/TheContinuum/content/en/Continuum Physics/Branches/index.md

 These disciplines are not independent sciences but derivative expressions of the same coherent manifold, each a frame into the Continuum viewed through a distinct domain of manifestation.

-While only a few branches have been formally codified, it is understood that the Continuum gives rise to a vast taxonomy of physical and metaphysical regimes yet unnamed.
+While only a few branches have been formally defined, it is understood that the Continuum gives rise to a vast taxonomy of physical and metaphysical regimes yet unnamed.
 What follows are among the earliest and most developed fields of study.
 ## Branches
 ---
 #### Manaphysics